gavofyork/scripts/README.md

 These scripts form some pretty opinionated Polkadot node deployment tooling.
 They support:

 - running multiple nodes on a single host;
+- nodes running in a restart loop in case of unexpected halt;
 - setting up validators or non-validating full-nodes;
 - easy updating of the node software and scripts;
 - easy determining of keys and addresses of each node;